nginx/unit/tools/unitctl/README.md

 ```

 ### Get the current status of NGINX Unit processes
+Unitctl can query the control API to provide the status of the running
+Unit daemon.

 ```
 $ unitctl status -t yaml
 No socket path provided - attempting to detect from running instance